 For example, two students who begin at the same time can advance through the curriculum at different rates, resulting in one person ready to paint before the other.
-That person moves to a higher position in the pecking order.
+That person moves to a higher position in the model room order.
 Advancement of students can also occur as a result of instructor evaluations at the end of term critique.
-Students should be prepared for adjustments to the pecking order each new trimester.
+Students should be prepared for adjustments to the model room order each new trimester.

-With regard to studio spaces, when a space becomes free because a student leaves, the next person below him/her in the pecking order is given first choice to occupy the space, and so on until a new person is moved in.
-If two students occupy the same place in the pecking order, first choice is given to the student ready to move to a higher position.
+With regard to studio spaces, when a space becomes free because a student leaves, the next person below them in the model order is given first choice to occupy the space, and so on until a new person is moved in.
+If two students occupy the same place in the model room order, first choice is given to the student ready to move to a higher position.